SAN JOSE, CA--(Marketwired - May 22, 2014) - TiVo Inc. (

 Management Provides Financial Guidance

-For the second quarter of Fiscal Year 2014, TiVo anticipates service and technology revenues in the range of $68 million to $70 million.
-Further, the company expects MSO deployments to drive sequential increases in both service revenue and technology revenue.
+For the second quarter of Fiscal Year 2015, TiVo anticipates service and technology revenues in the range of $86 million to $88 million.

 Management's guidance includes Adjusted EBITDA, a non-GAAP financial measure as defined in Regulation G. TiVo has provided a reconciliation of EBITDA and Adjusted EBITDA to net income (loss) in the attached schedules solely for the purpose of complying with Regulation G and not as an indication that EBITDA or Adjusted EBITDA is a substitute measure for net income (loss).